hynoor/ddfhcc/README.md

 ### General Steps
 - receive the request from client applications
-- encrypt the the request with openssl toolkit
-- build a simplified SOCK header(here I call aisock) on top of encrtypted data
+- build a simplified SOCK header(here I call aisock) on top of application data
+- encrypt the data in above step with openssl toolkit
 - send the data to VPS which locates outside of GFW
 - VPS server received encrtypted data then decipher the data
 - VPS server fetch the destination from deciphered data
 - VPS server send the the deciphered data to target
 - VPS received the responsed from target (ex: google.com)
+- VPS build the aisock header followed by the received data
 - VPS encrypt the received data
-- VPS build the aisock header followed by the encrypted data
 - VPS send the build data back to client
 - client recive the data from VPS
 - client deciphers the payload of received data